mysociety/fixmystreet/training/citizens.md

 Click on **Get updates** or **Local alerts** to set this up.

-FixMyStreet also makes alerts available with RSS, which is useful for programmers/other apps.
+MakeMyIsland also makes alerts available with RSS, which is useful for programmers/other apps.

 ## Getting updates...